yeskarthik/fave-it/README.md

-Fave it!
+Fave It!
 ========

-A Chrome Extension to Bookmark facebook posts by just clicking 'Faveit' next to it!
+A Chrome Extension to Bookmark Facebook posts by just clicking 'FaveIt' next to it!

 Installation Link : https://chrome.google.com/webstore/detail/fave-it/mhojcabdgagooepopmfcimnkflgihnjg